Nancy Mora, MFA - Executive Director & Muralist

 Jerry Yim - Secretary

 Mr. Yim’s family has a long history with the Chinatown Community.
 He has helped by donating his time to give back to the Chinatown Community.
-He helps with cleaning, painting and installations of the various mural projects that CVAA has donated.
+Whenever possible he helps with cleaning, site parcol, painting and installations of the various mural projects.